 These centers usually include restaurants, concession stands, bars, parking garages, offices, TV and radio broadcasting studios, and breakout meeting rooms.
 Occupancy can range from 15 to 30 people up to thousands.
-In some cases, sports arenas and auditoriums are included in the center.
+In some cases, sports arenas and auditoriums are also included in the center.

 Central plant designs may also incorporate heat recovery, thermal storage, and other energy conservation opportunities such as variable speed drive water pumps, and temperature reset on chilled and hot water distribution circuits.
-These complexes are also excellent opportunities for a central control system for fire, smoke and security, billing for central plant use, maintenance control and operations, and energy management.
+These complexes are also excellent opportunities for a central control system for fire, smoke, and security, billing for central plant use, maintenance control and operations, and energy management.

 - Continuous tube infrared heating systems may provide substantial savings in high heating climates due to the high bay layout

 - Where demand and/or on-peak energy costs are high; look into thermal storage